zoe-1/fg/article.md

 Abstract - Governance of Free and Open Knowledge

 By Jon Swenson and contributors
-Licnese: Creative Commons Attribution-ShareAlike 4.0 International Public License
+License: Creative Commons Attribution-ShareAlike 4.0 International Public License

 The Free and Open Source software movement needs to make a strategic shift in how they think and talk about project governance.
 The shift will result in a greater appreciation for the movement